gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Yes, my lord.
 Do you wish them returned to the earth?"

+The statue pointed.  «That one.»

+"No!"
+Erileine screamed as two Hett soldiers picked Razi up and carried him to the mountain's edge.
+"No!
+Please!
+Don't!"
+The soldiers swung him back and forth once and then heaved him over the side.
+She buried her face in her father's chest.
+"No…"

-«No.» The statue slowly swept its gaze around the chamber, taking in the now-silent machines, the awestruck Hett, and the silent, watchful balconies.  «This place is a mess.»
+The statue slowly swept its gaze around the chamber, taking in the now-silent machines, the awestruck Hett, and the silent, watchful balconies.  «This place is a mess.»

 "Yes, my lord."